 - Keep nozzles and valves fully open when operating hose lines.

-- Use proper size hose gaskets for hose selected.
+- Use proper-size hose gaskets for the hose selected.

 - Use short hose lines as much as possible.

-- Use larger hose or multiple lines when flow must be increased.
+- Use a larger hose or multiple lines when flow must be increased.